Deep in the Heart of Downtown

-Walk the downtown district by foot, rent a SWell Cycle, or step aboard a Go Rio river barge; for a narrative of the rich history of the city and the River Walk.
+Walk the downtown district by foot, rent a B Cycle, or step aboard a GO RIO river barge; for a narrative of the rich history of the city and the River Walk.
 Browse the eclectic collection at the Buckhorn Saloon & Museum, revisit tales of Texas History at the Briscoe Western Art Museum, or browse rotating exhibits at the Southwest School of Art.
-Catch a live theater production at the historic Majestic Theatre, Aztec Theatre or the Tobin Center for the Performing Arts, then, grab a craft cocktail at the St. Anthony Hotel bar, Haunt, for an evening of glamour and unmatched hospitality.
+Catch a live theater production at the historic Majestic Theatre, Aztec Theatre, or the Tobin Center for the Performing Arts, then, grab a craft cocktail at the St. Anthony Hotel bar, Haunt, for an evening of glamour and unmatched hospitality.
 For free family fun, don’t miss the 24-minute light show by French artist Xavier de Richemont, “San Antonio The Saga,” on the exterior walls of the San Fernando Cathedral.
 For unique shopping, check out Shops at Rivercenter, or Market Square – three historic blocks of shops and restaurants known as “El Mercado” or visit La Villita Historic Arts Village for a collection of shops and galleries offering local pop-up boutiques.
-For outdoor enthusiasts, Hemisfair – the home of Tower of the Americas and the Institute of Texan Cultures – boasts 37 acres of redeveloped urban park, including the Yanaguana Garden, playground and surrounding eateries.
+For outdoor enthusiasts, Hemisfair – the home of Tower of the Americas and the Institute of Texan Cultures – boasts 37 acres of redeveloped urban park, including the Yanaguana Garden, playground, and surrounding eateries.
 Don’t miss the Rainbow Crosswalk at the intersection of North Main Avenue and East Evergreen Street.
 In the downtown area, places to eat and drink are plentiful.
-Try Biga on the Banks for fine dining, Las Canarias for modern dishes and fun atmosphere at the Omni La Mansión del Rio, and Zinc Bistro & Bar for endless varieties of wine (4,000 bottles on site, to be exact!).
-For after dinner fun, don’t miss the bar at Bohanan’s for classic cocktails and superior service, The Esquire Tavern on E. Commerce for casual drinks and snacks, and SoHo Wine & Martini Bar for karaoke and spirits.
+Try Biga on the Banks for fine dining or Las Canarias for a delicious breakfast at the Omni La Mansión del Rio.
+For after-dinner fun, don’t miss the bar at Bohanan’s for classic cocktails and superior service, The Esquire Tavern on E. Commerce for casual drinks and snacks, and SoHo Wine & Martini Bar for karaoke and spirits.

 Choose from the dozens of hotels in the heart of the city – upscale, accessible, family-friendly, river front, and more.
 From historical establishments like The Emily Morgan Hotel to upscale favorites like the Mokara Hotel & Spa and The Westin Riverwalk, downtown’s lodging scene is bursting with options to make your next stay comfortable and convenient.Learn More

-Drink and dine downtown at staples like Bohanan’s, Zinc Bistro Bar, Bella on the River and Biga on the Banks.
+Drink and dine downtown at staples like Bohanan’s, Bar Rojo, and Biga on the Banks.
 For tableside guacamole and prickly pear margaritas, don’t miss Boudro’s Texas Bistro.
 For modern bar fare and classic cocktails, check out The Esquire.
 For steaks and chops, don’t miss Range inside the Embassy Suites downtown.
-Grab a morning coffee or after-dinner drink at Rosella at The Rand.
-Or, grab a glass of wine at SoHo.
-For River Walk dining, consider Paesano’s, Casa Rio or Dorrego’s at Hotel Valencia.Learn More
+Grab a glass of wine at SoHo.
+For River Walk dining, consider Paesano’s, Casa Rio, or Dorrego’s at Hotel Valencia.Learn More

 Walk, hike or bike along the famous River Walk.
 Shop at La Villita, Market Square or the Shops at Rivercenter.
 Then, get cultured at the Briscoe Western Art Museum or visit the Alamo for an interactive experience of Texas history.
 Take a ride on the needle at Hemisfair.
 Or, browse the playgrounds, splash pads and green spaces at Yanaguana Gardens.
 Catch a family production at the Magik Theatre or a live theater performance at historic Majestic Theatre.Learn More